pharmpy/pharmpy/docs/getting_started.rst

 A first example
 ---------------

-The :class:`pharmpy.Model` class is representation of a nonlinear mixed effects model.
-For example, to read an example NONMEM model (in this case ``pheno``):
+The :class:`pharmpy.model.Model` class is representation of a nonlinear mixed effects model.
+For example, to load an example NONMEM model:

 .. pharmpy-execute::
    :hide-output: